NITJSR-OSS/MemeCash/Readme.md

 ![meme](https://raw.githubusercontent.com/NITJSR-OSS/MemeCash/master/readme_image.jpg)

 Hi!
 Welcome to this **amalgamation of a lot of tech** challenge for [Hactoberfest](https://hacktoberfest.digitalocean.com/).
-A project idea which just came out of nowhere and attempts to give its users free ethers (obviously test ether xD) in exchange of memes! (it's barter system all over again).
+A project idea which just came out of nowhere and attempts to give its users free ethers (obviously test ether xD) in exchange for memes! (it's barter system all over again).